For Head Coach Dave Thorvilson and the Carroll College Soccer program, conference

 Gerry, a native of Montana, grew up in Bridger, MT.
 He met Stacy, his wife of 17 years, while earning a Computer Science degree from Montana Tech.
 In addition to coaching, Gerry works as a software engineer for a local technology company.

-Coach’s Comments: “Gerry will begin his sixth season with the Saints and has donated his time to our program while asking for nothing in exchange.
+Coach’s Comments: “Gerry heads into his seventh season with the Saints and has donated his time to our program while asking for nothing in exchange.
 Gerry continues to learn the college game and is a big help to both me and the team.”

 In addition to coaching, Heather is Certified Strength and Conditioning Specialist, as well as a Veterinary Technician with a special interest in Orthopedic Surgery and Rehabilitation.
 She enjoys spending her downtime with her parents and brother who still reside in Helena.
 Heather also enjoys the company of her three rescue dogs.

-This will be Meghan’s first season as a member of the Carroll College soccer staff.
+This will be Meghan’s second season as a member of the Carroll College soccer staff.

 Meghan had an outstanding soccer career as a player for Carroll College.
 She started all four years for the saints finishing second all-time in goals, second all-time points, and fifth all-time in assists.
 She is one of the all-time Carroll greats.
 Meghan was a member of four consecutive Frontier Conference Championship teams and was also a three-time All-American honoree.